Divergence of the sum of the reciprocals of the primes: The harmonic series

 He had already used the following "product formula" to show the existence of infinitely many primes.

 Here the product is taken over the set of all primes.

 Such infinite products are today called Euler products.
 The product above is a reflection of the fundamental theorem of arithmetic.
 Euler noted that if there were only a finite number of primes, then the product on the right would clearly converge, contradicting the divergence of the harmonic series.

 Proofs

 Euler's proof

-Euler considered the above product formula and proceeded to make a sequence of audacious leaps of logic.
-First, he took the natural logarithm of each side, then he used the Taylor series expansion for log x as well as the sum of a converging series:
+Euler's proof works by first taking the natural logarithm of each side, then using the Taylor series expansion for log x as well as the sum of a converging series: